 Finding it a very fascinating process becoming a participator in the process of chance with dynamic results.
 The end result is always a surprise.

-They have an open studio in Mid Cornwall and welcome commission requests although they can not predict the outcome of the Raku process and the post-firing within the boundaries of Raku.
+They welcome commission requests although they can not predict the outcome of the Raku process and the post-firing within the boundaries of Raku.